Skip to content

 • Defect >1/3: Reconstruct the anterior lamella (skin and orbicularis muscle) and posterior lamella (tarsus and conjunctiva) separately.

-• Posterior lamella reconstruction tissue: Use autologous tissue such as hard palate mucosa with mucosa, nasal septal cartilage, ear cartilage + labial mucosa.
+• Posterior lamella reconstruction tissue: Use autologous tissue such as hard palate with mucosa, nasal septal cartilage, ear cartilage + labial mucosa.

 • When extensive full-thickness eyelid resection is required: Transplant from the opposing or contralateral healthy eyelid using the Switch flap method or Cutler-Beard method.